 Bidding wars still happen in Kingston and the surrounding area, but they look very different from what they did during the peak pandemic years.
 During COVID, tight inventory, steady demand, and historically low interest rates created conditions where bidding wars became routine.
 It was not unheard of to see twenty or more offers on a single property.
 That level of competition is no longer typical.
-Today, when bidding wars do occur, they usually involve a small handful of buyers rather than dozens.
+Today, when bidding wars occur, they usually involve a handful of buyers rather than dozens.

 For buyers in today’s market